Calibrating baryonic feedback with weak lensing and fast radio bursts: Large-Scale-Structure Probes

 \subsection{Power Spectra}

 The angular power spectra in \Cref{eq:lensing_nonlimber} and \Cref{eq:dispersion_measure_angular_power_spectrum} are integrals over the matter power spectrum and the electron power spectrum.
 Cross-correlating the probes also requires the matter-electron power spectrum.
 We use \texttt{pyhmcode} \citep{mead_accurate_2015,mead_hydrodynamical_2020,troster_joint_2022} which was fitted to the \texttt{BAHAMAS} \citep{mccarthy_bahamas_2017} and \texttt{COSMO-OWLS} \citep{le_brun_towards_2014} simulation suites to reproduce the power spectra of matter, gas, stars and pressure assuming a halo model.
 The baryonic feedback in \texttt{pyhmcode} is controlled by a single parameter, the strength of AGN encapsulated in $T_\mathrm{AGN}$.
-This AGN temperature should just be seen as a nuisance parameter without physical correspondence in the real Universe.
-Larger AGN temperatures lead to different suppression on large $k$ (and rise again on even smaller scales).
-For current cosmological surveys, this description is usually flexible enough, since more extended models are likely to be prior dominated and therefore offer too much flexibility.
+This AGN temperature should be seen simply as a nuisance parameter with no physical correspondence in the real Universe.
+Higher AGN temperatures lead to stronger suppression at large $k$ (and a rise again at even smaller scales).
+For current cosmological surveys, this description is usually flexible enough, since more extended models are likely to be prior-dominated and therefore offer too much flexibility.
 For future surveys, however, more flexible emulators might be needed \citep{angulo_bacco_2021,arico_simultaneous_2021,arico_bacco_2021}, allowing for more freedom at non-linear scales due to baryonic feedback.